 Not many people would argue the homily about travel broadening the mind.
-In countries such as South Africa and Australia, students graduating from high school routinely experience what's known as a "gap year" before starting university.
+In countries such as South Africa, Australia, and Poland, students graduating from high school routinely experience what's known as a "gap year" before starting university.
 They travel abroad to work, perhaps as an au pair helper to a family or as volunteer staff in a British school.
 Although this hasn't as yet caught on in many Canadian public schools, private and independent schools have long offered their students a variety of travel educational experiences.

 Some schools travel and study abroad a centrepiece of the curriculum.
 St. Mildred's-Lightbourn School has designed a successful and popular multi-faceted, multi-level external studies program.

 The process starts early at St. Mildred's-Lightbourn School, where Mandarin is a compulsory subject and classes stop for two weeks every November when the school's S3 students, or Grade 10, experience an overseas exchange program.
-By S5, or Grade 12, the school has earmarked 220 hours of school time - or two uninterrupted months - for students to participate in a variety of opportunities, including working as teaching assistants in two Beijing schools.
+By S5, or Grade 12, the school has earmarked 220 hours of school time—or two uninterrupted months—for students to participate in a variety of opportunities, including working as teaching assistants in two Beijing schools.